 A summary of the superannuation changes is set out below.
 You can also read more detail on each super change by clicking through to supporting articles.
 If you are seeking background information on why and how these superannuation changes came about, see the section at the end of this article.

 Note: This article is regularly updated reflecting the latest information available on the legislated superannuation changes (originally announced in the 2016 Federal Budget).
-The super changes will mainly take effect from 1 July 2017.
-Latest update of this article was 15 December 2016.
+The super changes became law in November 2016 (passing both houses of parliament on 23 November 2016, and receiving royal assent on 29 November 2016), and mainly take effect from 1 July 2017.
+Latest update of this article was 29 March 2017.

 You can scroll down the page, or click on the links in the bullet list below to find out about the superannuation changes, most taking effect from 1 July 2017.
 The super changes are: